10 online business ideas that actually can make you money

 Online business idea #2: Monetize your blog or site with affiliate marketing

-One of the ways you can monetize your site, especially if you’ve got your own blog going with a growing audience, is to tap into the world of affiliate marketing.
+One of the ways you can monetize your site, especially if you’ve started a blog and have a growing audience, is to tap into the world of affiliate marketing .

 Affiliate marketing is an easy way to promote other products and services to the audience that you’re building and get a cut of the profits.

 And it’s forecasted to grow to over $6.8 billion by 2020 .

 When it comes to successful affiliate marketing, three golden tips from Karol Krol , blog site builder guru and author of WordPress Complete, are:

 Only promote products that you’re passionate about

 Only promote products that you’re proud to feature

 Only promote products that are relevant to your audience

 Want to learn more?
 I’ve got some top places for you to explore when you’re ready to dig deeper or sign up to be an affiliate marketer.